omerwe/polyfun/README.md

 ## Using prior causal probabilities in FINEMAP
 This functionality is not implemented yet - please check back soon...

 <br><br>
+# FAQ
+Q: How can I create my own annotations?
+A: Please read the section called "Creating an annot file" in the [S-LDSC wiki](https://github.com/bulik/ldsc/wiki/LD-Score-Estimation-Tutorial) for instructions.
+Note that PolyFun requires adding columns called A1,A2 to uniquely identify SNPs.

+<br><br>
 # Contact